Gręblin

 Gręblin is a village in the administrative district of Gmina Pelplin, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 6 km north-east of Pelplin, 16 km south of Tczew, and 46 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 History

 Gręblin was a royal village of the Kingdom of Poland, administratively located in the Tczew County in the Pomeranian Voivodeship.
 It was annexed by Prussia in the First Partition of Poland in 1772, and restored to Poland, after Poland regained independence in 1918.

 During the German occupation of Poland (World War II), in November 1939, the Germans murdered several Poles from Gręblin during large massacres carried out in the Szpęgawski Forest as part of the Intelligenzaktion.